argoproj/argo-workflows/docs/multi-cluster.md

 ### Networking

+To start pods in another cluster you have two options:

+1. Enable access to the **Kubernetes API** from your main cluster to your target cluster (simple, but less secure).
+2. Deploy the **Argo Agent** into your target cluster and expose it via a service and ingress to your main cluster (harder, but more secure).

-As we need to communicate cross-cluster - you'll be connecting across security groups.
+As you need to communicate cross-cluster - you'll be connecting across security groups.
 Consider how you set this up.

 This may not be allowed in some organisations.

-### Security

-You'll may want to run in a cluster-wide installation.
-As a result you'll end up with a controller than can create pods in any cluster it is aware of.

-Use the principal of least-privilege when configuring your RBAC.

-This may not be allowed in some organisations.
+#### Kubernetes API

+TODO

+#### Argo Agent

+The agent is specifically a solution where it is not allowed in your organisation to connect to the target cluster Kubernetes API.
+It is a service that provides the capability to and create/read/update/delete pods by implementing a small subset of the Kubernetes API.

+Configure its service account with the minimal necessary permissions using Kubernetes RBAC to do this.

+It only supports HTTP with transport-layer security (TLS) enabled.

 ## Usage